Commonwealth Games excitement reached fever pitch at Selly Oak Nursery School when Birmingham 2022 mascot Perry the Bull made a special visit.

 The Nursery, based on Tiverton Road, encourages pupils to eat healthily and take part in lots of healthy activities such as football coaching, PE sessions and exploring Forest School.

-In 2020, staff were presented with a plaque by Birmingham's Lord Mayor for encouraging children to take part in the Health for Life scheme.
+In 2020, staff were presented with a plaque by Birmingham's Lord Mayor for encouraging children to take part in the LA Health for Life scheme.
+This is now embedded into the school curriculum.

 There will also be more Commonwealth Games fun in the future, with the School set to organise more events throughout the summer.